 عنوان مقاله [English]

-Determining the districts of Kermanshah during the years 1977 and 2017 shows that physical development occurred in all directions and the most physical development in the northern part of the city was the boundary between the Ghareh Souz and the highlands of Ankhebahestan.
-The physical development of Kermanshah city in the last four decades was subject to topographic conditions and only rugged areas in the southern, southwest, and southeastern directions have limited the physical development of Kermanshah to other areas, and the physical development of the city over the past 40 years has not followed a particular order.
-After preparing the fuzzy layers, the nine parameters using the gamma operator 0.8 were used as the best fitting coefficient and a map was developed of the physical development of Kermanshah.
+Analysis of the urban districts of Kermanshah during the years 1977 and 2017 shows that physical development occurred irregularly in all directions and the city highly physically developed in the northern part of the city between the Ghareh Souz and the highlands of Ankhebahestan.
+The physical development of Kermanshah city in the last four decades was subject to topographic conditions.
+The areas in the southern, southwest, and southeastern directions have limited the physical development of Kermanshah to other areas.
+The physical development of the city over the past 40 years has not followed a particular order.
+After the fuzzy membership layers are prepared, the nine parameters have been overlaid using the gamma operator 0.8 as the best fitting coefficient and a map was developed of the physical development of Kermanshah.
 The map was divided into five classes using natural fractures.
-The floor with a very low proportion represents more than half the area of the study area and the appropriate classes include about 26% of the area.
+Four classes with unsuitable condition represent more than half of the study area and the appropriate classes include about 26% of the area.

-Inappropriate areas include the highlands of Prao-Bisotun in the north of the city, the White Mountain peaks in the south of the city and the area around the Qara-Ansu River in the Kermanshah plain.
-The inappropriateness of mountainous regions due to the outcrops of limestone formations, slopes and altitudes, the presence of the main and secondary faults, and the activation of forming processes such as the fall of parts and blocks of lime.
-The limits of the Qar-e-Sou river due to the loose river sediments, the risk of flooding and the existence of the original Qara-Sos fault is inappropriate.
-The mountainous hill areas are also not suitable for physical development due to the presence of topographical, lithological and limiting limitations.
-Suitable and suitable areas are suitable for alluvial plain with appropriate topographic conditions and outcrops of quaternary deposits and a suitable distance from faults and drainage networks.
+Inappropriate areas include the highlands of Prao-Bisotun in the north part of the city, the White Mountain in the south part of the city and the area around the Qara-Ansu River in the Kermanshah plain.
+The inappropriateness of mountainous regions is due to the outcrops of limestone formations, slopes and altitudes, the presence of the main and secondary faults, and the activation geological processes.
+The urban expansion limits by the Qar-e-Sou River is due to the loose river sediments, the risk of flooding and the existence of the original Qara-Sos fault.
+The mountainous areas are also not suitable for physical development due to the presence of topographical and lithological limitations.
+Suitable areas can be suggestedfor alluvial plain with appropriate topographic conditions and outcrops of quaternary deposits and a suitable distance from faults and drainage networks.
 The area of the zones suitable for urban development after land use interference and the distance from the city is about 50 square kilometers.
-Considering the appropriate distance from faults and waterways in suitable topographic areas and mainly on deposits Quaternary is located in the Alluvand plain in the west and east of Kermanshah.
-Finally, it can be said that the current range of the city of Kermanshah, as well as the surrounding area due to geomorphologic conditions, has severe hazards and limitations And over the past few decades, the physical development of Kermanshah has been made without regard to these restrictions.
-Therefore, it is suggested that A comprehensive plan for the high risk areas of Kermanshah city has been developed and in the next stage, considering the socio-economic conditions of proposed areas for the development of city physics, is selected.Also due to the constraints of the vertical and massive structures and planning with exact planning in the appropriate areas to be considered.
+Given the appropriate distance from faults and waterways in suitable topographic areas and mainly on quaternary deposits is located in the alluvand plain in the west and east Kermanshah.
+Finally, it can be argured that the current range of the city of Kermanshah, as well as the surrounding areas due to geomorphologic conditions, has the risk of destructive hazards over the past few decades.
+The physical development of Kermanshah has occurred with no regard to these restrictions.
+Therefore, a comprehensive plan for the high risk areas of Kermanshah city has been developed and then proposed areas for the urban development of the city is presented according to the socio-economic conditions.